 Dr. Brandon Houghtalen

 Brandon Houghtalen is the Associate Director of Bands and an Assistant Professor of Music at Abilene Christian University.
 His responsibilities include directing the Big Purple Marching Band, conducting the Concert Band, supervising the instrumental music education program and studio horn.
-He previously held positions at the Georgia Institute of Technology, the University of New Mexico and in the public schools of Fayette County, Georgia.
+Additionally, he is the hornist of the Key City Winds woodwind quintet.
+He previously held conducting positions at the Georgia Institute of Technology, the University of New Mexico, and in the public schools of Fayette County, Georgia.

 Dr. Houghtalen holds degrees in music education and conducting from the University of Tennessee, University of Colorado, and Arizona State University.
 His primary conducting teachers include Gary W. Hill and Allan R. McMurray.
-He is an active member of the Texas Bandmasters Association, Texas Music Educators Association, National Band Association and the College Band Directors National Association, for which he serves as a member of the Committee on Technology.
+He is an active member of the Texas Music Educators Association, Texas Bandmasters Association, National Band Association, and the College Band Directors National Association.

 Get More Info